Skip to main content

 • OpenBCI WiFi Master Firmware (follow guide below to download)

-Note for Windows users While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from Program Files to your desktop or another folder.
+Note for Windows users: While installing Arduino 1.8, if the installer instructs you to uninstall 1.5.8, move the Arduino folder containing 1.5.8 from Program Files to your desktop or another folder.
 Rename this folder to Arduino_1.5.8.
-Open the Change or remove program app in control panel and uninstall the Arduino application.
-There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
+Open the Change or remove program app in Control Panel and uninstall the Arduino application.
+There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list; select yes.
 Then install 1.8.0 as normal.
-Navigate to back to your Program Files folder and locate the Arduino folder.
+Navigate back to your Program Files folder and locate the Arduino folder.
 Rename this folder to Arduino_1.8.0.
-Now drag and drop the Arduino_1.5.8 back into Program Files folder.
+Now drag and drop the Arduino_1.5.8 folder back into the Program Files folder.

 Install Firmware From Arduino Library Manager (easiest!)